Gleethos/neureka/src/main/java/neureka/ndim/iterator/README.md

-This process is in essence the access pattern of the data array, and it can be very simple or very complex depending on the type of tensor (reshaped, sliced, transposed...).
+This process is in essence the access pattern of the data array, and it can be very simple or very complex depending on the type of tensor (permuted, sliced, transposed...).
 Complicated access patterns require complicated implementations which are general purpose but less performant.
 Therefore, multiple case